ryansheehy0/Cheat_Sheets/README.md

 # Ryan Sheehy Cheat Sheets
 The purpose of these cheat sheets is to give concise explanations of the topic at hand.
 Some cheat sheets maybe unfinished.

+## License
+RS Cheat Sheets is licensed under GPLv3.
+See the COPYING file for details.

 - Programming
     - Tools
         - [Vim](./vim.md)